Can my children decide where to live?

 Other factors include:

-Having said that, once a child reaches a certain level of maturity, which is often linked with the age of that child, they will ultimately determine where they want to live.
+Once a child reaches a certain level of maturity, which is often linked with the age of that child, they will ultimately determine where they want to live.
 It is unlikely that the Court would force a teenager expressing mature and well-informed views to spend time with a parent they do not wish to spend time with.

-What is a Family Report and how does it help?
+What is a Family Report, and how does it help?

-A Family Report is a document written by a Court appointed expert or an expert engaged by the parties privately.
+Family Report is a document written by a Court appointed expert or an expert engaged by the parties privately.
 The report writer, usually a trained counsellor or psychologist, will conduct interviews and observational sessions with the child, the parents and any other people who are living in the same household as the child (if relevant).

 The report writer will observe the child with each parent and, depending on the age of the child, may interview the child alone.
 Throughout this process, they will ask questions intended to assess the child’s maturity and understanding and to ascertain the child’s views.
 The child may be encouraged to share their thoughts and feelings in relation to the breakdown of the relationship and how they envisage their family life moving forward.